HST rebates may apply on a new modular home

 • Manufacturer's purchase agreement

 If you're buying a home in a land-lease community, you're financing the home only — not the land.
-This is a different mortgage product:
+This is a different mortgage product regardless of CSA standard:

-• Most major banks do not offer conventional mortgages for home-only on leased land
+• Most major banks do not offer conventional residential mortgages for home-only on leased land

-• Specialty lenders (Equitable Bank, Home Trust, some credit unions) offer chattel or portfolio mortgages for land-lease homes
+• Specialty lenders (Equitable Bank, Home Trust, certain credit unions) offer chattel or portfolio mortgages for land-lease homes

-• Interest rates are slightly higher than conventional mortgages
+• Rates are slightly higher than conventional residential mortgages

-MH400 has relationships with lenders experienced in land-lease modular financing.
-Contact James Clarke for a referral.
+Modular Homes 400 has relationships with lenders experienced in land-lease financing for both CSA categories.
+Contact James Clarke for a referral matched to your situation.

 If your down payment is less than 20%, you'll require CMHC mortgage insurance.
-CMHC confirms:
+CMHC insures both standard residential mortgages on CSA A277 modular and certain manufactured-housing programmes on CSA Z240MH:

 CMHC insurance premiums (added to your mortgage):